-Adjustments to the social security tax on qualified sick leave wages and qualified family leave wages are reported on Form 941-X, lines 9 and 10, respectively.
-Adjustments to the nonrefundable portion of the credit for qualified sick and family leave wages are reported on Form 941-X, line 17, and adjustments to the refundable portion of the credit are reported on Form 941-X, line 25.
-Adjustments to qualified health plan expenses allocable to qualified sick leave wages and to qualified family leave wages are reported on Form 941-X, lines 28 and 29, respectively.
-Qualified sick and family leave wages and the related credits for qualified sick and family leave wages are only reported on Form 941 with respect to wages paid for leave taken in quarters beginning after March 31, 2020, and before January 1, 2021, unless extended by future legislation (check IRS.gov/Form941X) for updates).
-If you're correcting a quarter beginning before April 1, 2020, don't enter any amounts on lines 9, 10, 17, 25, 28, and 29.
-If you paid qualified sick and family leave wages in 2021 for 2020 leave, you will claim the credit on your 2021 Form 941.
-If you claimed the credit for qualified sick and family leave wages on your original Form 941 for the quarter, and you make any corrections on Form 941-X for the quarter to amounts used to figure this credit, you will need to refigure the amount of this credit using Worksheet 1, later.
-You will also use this worksheet to figure this credit if you're claiming the credit for the first time on Form 941-X. For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.
+Adjustments to the social security tax on qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2020, and before

+April 1, 2021, are reported on Form 941-X, lines 9 and 10. respectively.
+Adjustments to the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, are reported on Form 941-X, line 17, and adjustments to the refundable portion of the credit are reported on Form 941-X, line 25.
+Adjustments to qualified health plan expenses allocable to qualified sick leave wages and to qualified family leave wages for leave taken after March 31, 2020, and before April 1, 2021, are reported on Form 941-X, lines 28 and 29, respectively.
+If you claimed the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, on your original Form 941 for the quarter, and you make any corrections on Form 941-X for the quarter to amounts used to figure this credit, you'll need to refigure the amount of this credit using Worksheet 1.
+You'll also use this worksheet to figure this credit if you're claiming the credit for the first time on Form 941-X. For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.

-Qualified sick leave wages aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2% (0.062).
-For more information about qualified sick leave wages, go to IRS.gov/PLC.
+Qualified sick leave wages paid with respect to leave taken after March 31, 2020, and before April 1, 2021, aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2% (0.062).
+For more information about qualified sick leave wages, see Definition of qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, later, and go to IRS.gov/PLC.
 If you're correcting the qualified sick leave wages you reported on Form 941, line 5a(i), column 1, enter the total corrected amount in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.